NoroffFEU/development-platforms/prometheus_toolkit.md

 ## Brief History
+If we look back at how monitoring and alerting was in the "old-days", we had small little light bulbs flashing and sounds that went off when something was wrong or and error happenend, this was in the early days of monitoring and alerting.
+Back in that time there was only a handfull of people that would know what, when and how to fix a problem that accured.
+With the dawn of a more automative and digital solution to the handle issues and know what is happening, it all got easier and you got alot more information.

+With software like Prometheus (and others), you now have detailed information about how a project is running, when something is failing, where it is failing.
+With this depth of information at hand one can quickly solve an issue, and you will have data logs on it as well.
+Welcome to the digital age of system monitoring and alerting.

 Prometheus is an open-source project built at [SoundCloud](https://soundcloud.com/discover).
 Since it's creation in 2012, there has been alot of updates and improvement on the system.
 It's now a standalone open-source project and maintained independently of any company.
 Prometheus joined the [Cloud Native Computing Foundation](https://www.cncf.io/) in 2016 as the second hosted project, after [Kubernetes](https://kubernetes.io/).